-In a large food processor add the cream cheese, Pepper Jack, garlic powder, onion powder, green onions and cooked chicken.
+In a large food processor add the cream cheese, Pepper Jack, garlic powder, onion powder, green onions, and cooked chicken.
 Pulse just a few times until it combines.
 Then place one heaping teaspoon in the center of the wonton wrapper and pull up the sides and pinch to seal.
 Lightly moisten your fingers with cold water and pinch again.
 Press down gently on a plate to get their bottoms flat so they will stand up properly.
 Keep the extra wontons skins covered with a lightly moistened paper towel while you work.
 Repeat until all of the wontons are full.
 Cover filled wontons with lightly moistened paper towels while you are working and while heating the oil.

 Heat about one inch of vegetable oil to 375 degrees in a Dutch oven or heavy skillet.
 A cast iron skillet works as well.
 Working in small batches fry the wontons for about one minute or until golden brown.
 Use tongs to brown on both sides if they fall over.
 Drain on paper towels.
-In a small bowl mix soy sauce, water, mirin and sesame oil.
+In a small bowl mix soy sauce, water, mirin, and sesame oil.
 Serve warm wontons with sauce.

-How to fold these in triangles
+How to fold these into triangles

 Now place a rounded teaspoonful of the cream cheese mixture in the middle of the wrapper.
 Fold the wonton over and gently seal one end to the other creating a triangle.
-Next tightly press the wrapper together to close squeezing out any air bubbles.
+Next, tightly press the wrapper together to close squeezing out any air bubbles.
 If desired bring the opposite corners together and press.

 Can these be made ahead of time?

-For best result prep them and flash freeze them.
+For best results prep them and flash freeze them.
 Put them on a baking sheet covered with parchment paper in a single layer not touching.
 Once they are frozen, you can safely put them into a freezer zip-lock bag and they will not stick together.
-Don’t forget to line the cookie sheet, or the they will stick to the metal pan.
-This can be a done from a day to a few weeks in advance.
+Don’t forget to line the cookie sheet, or they will stick to the metal pan.
+This can be done from a day to a few weeks in advance.
 Drop them into the oil frozen.

 What are wontons and where can I purchase them?

 Wonton skins are small square sheets of dough made from flour egg and water.
 Egg roll skins and potstickers skins are made out of the same dough.
-However egg roll skins are larger and potsticker skins are almost the same size as wontons skins except they are round.
+However, egg roll skins are larger and potsticker skins are almost the same size as wontons skins except they are round.